Corner Cracking of Square and Rectangular HSS

-How Is Corner Cracking of Round and Rectangular HSS Prevented?
+How Is Corner Cracking of Square and Rectangular HSS Prevented?

 Cold formed Hollow Structural Sections (HSS) are commonly hot-dip galvanized for a variety of projects and industries because full immersion in the galvanizing kettle allows full coverage including interior protection from corrosion.